 ... is a 2-week intensive program for high school students finishing grades 9-11.

 GIA is a lively artistic community, bringing together outstanding professional teaching artists and curious, motivated students to explore the process of creativity.
 The approach is one of exploration and refining artistic processes, rather than that of a conservatory.
-It is the largest and oldest Institute conducted by The Governor’s Institutes of Vermont, enrolling about 130 students each year.
+It is the largest and oldest Institute conducted by The Governor’s Institutes of Vermont, enrolling over 100 students each year.